madalinignisca/madalinignisca.github.io/_posts/2024-11-13-how-do-i-setup-wireguard-on-linux-server-and-macos-client.md

 ---
 layout: post
-title:  "How do I setup Wireguard on a Debian or CentOS server and connect from MacOS client?"
+title:  "How do I setup Wireguard on a Debian or Ubuntu server and connect from MacOS client?"
 date:   2024-11-13 20:00:00
 categories: [howto]
 tags: [wireguard,macos,debian,ubuntu]